elliottdebruin/checkstyle-idea/README.md

 There are two ways to find rules through the Configuration Editor.

-The first way is to search for the rule by name.
-To the right of the 'Import' button we have a search bar that allows you to search CheckStyles rule database for a specific rule, which will be displayed in the section below the search bar.
-As you can see in the example the search query is "default" and all rules that contain the query are displayed.

-The second way is to search for rules by category.
+The first way is to search for rules by category.
 On the left side of the window there is a list of categories.
 Checkstyle has a large set of premade rules that are divided into categories and each category is displayed on the left.
 Clicking on a category will display all the rules contained in that category.

+The second way is to search for the rule by name.
+To the right of the 'Import' button we have a search bar that allows you to search CheckStyles rule database for specific rules that have names containing the search query, which will be displayed in the section below the search bar.
+Currently using the search bar will display all matching rules within the currently selected category.
+As you can see in the example the search query is "default" and all rules in the *Coding* category that contain the query are displayed.

 Clicking on a rule will display another small window to that will give you a description of the rule and a areas to file in values for all possible attributes of the rule.
 Note assigning values for the attributes is optional.